picocomputer/picocomputer.github.io/docs/source/vga.rst

     - Length of config array array in XRAM.
   * - $1:0:05
     - PLANE
-    - 0-3 to select which fill plane of scanlines to program.
+    - 0-2 to select which sprite plane of scanlines to program.
   * - $1:0:06
     - BEGIN
     - First scanline to program.
 BEGIN \<= n \< END